A generalization of analytic torsion via differential forms on spaces of metrics

 Thus in this case, if the dimensions $n_1$ and $n_2$ are both odd, then $MT(h_1, h_2)$ is trivially independent of the metrics $h_1$ and $h_2$ by Corollary \ref{coro: n odd, acyclic} since we have assumed $F_1$ and $F_2$ are both acyclic. \end{remark}

-We will now study the dependence of $MT$ on the metric in the general case.
-First we have the following vanishing result generalizing Theorem 2.3 of \cite{ray-singer-71}: \begin{prop} Suppose that for at least one of either $j=1$ or $j=2$, $n_j$ is even and $\Gamma_j$ acts on $M_j$ by orientation-preserving diffeomorphisms.
-Then $MT(h_1, h_2) = 0$ for any $(h_1, h_2) \in \Mprod$. \end{prop} \begin{proof} Without loss of generality, we may assume $j=1$.
+Our goal is to study the dependence of $MT$ on the metric in the general case.
+First, in even dimensions, we have the following vanishing result generalizing Theorem 2.3 of \cite{ray-singer-71}: \begin{theorem} Suppose that for at least one of either $j=1$ or $j=2$, $n_j$ is even and $\Gamma_j$ acts on $M_j$ by orientation-preserving diffeomorphisms.
+Then $MT(h_1, h_2) = 0$ for any $(h_1, h_2) \in \Mprod$. \end{theorem} \begin{proof} Without loss of generality, we may assume $j=1$.
 The Hodge star on $M_1$ induces an operator $\ast_1$ on sections of $F \otimes \Lambda^\bullet T^\ast (M_1 \times M_2)$.
 Since $\Gamma_1$ acts by orientation-preserving isometries, $\ast_1$ descends to a well-defined invertible operator on the quotient, which we also denote by $\ast_1$, that maps $(q_1, q_2)$-forms to $(n_1 - q_1, q_2)$-forms.
 Thus we have the commutation relations

 The last implies that $\ast_1$ commutes also with $e^{-\Delta(t_1, t_2)}$.
 We have the following, using the cyclicity of the trace:

 In the case when $n_1$ is even, this implies

 which we claim vanishes.
 This vanishing would show that the zeta function of \eqref{equation: multi-torsion zeta function} vanishes identically, which would prove the proposition.